YuSugihara/ancseq/README.md

 ## What is ancseq?
 <img src="https://github.com/YuSugihara/ancseq/blob/main/images/ancseq_workflow.png" width=400>

 Ancestral sequence reconstruction is a technique to reconstruct ancestral states from a multiple sequence alignment. ancseq is a wrapper tool to reconstruct ancestral sequences using [IQ-TREE](http://www.iqtree.org).
-See more detail workflow of ancseq [here](#Workflow-of-ancseq).
+See more detail workflow in ancseq [here](#Workflow-in-ancseq).

 #### Citation
 - Under preparation...